 Special Diets: None, I have a "thing" against diets

-Hate: Soft onion in a soup, boring company
+Hate: Soft onion in a soup, boring people

 1. Fight Club (not because of fighting, but due to its insane psychological depth);